-We want students to make moral and ethical decisions based on what is in their hearts and minds NOT because it is a school rule or because there is an adult standing there, but because it is the right thing to do.
+We want students to make moral and ethical decisions based on what is in their hearts and minds NOT because it is a school expectation or because there is an adult standing there, but because it is the right thing to do.

 Collège Miles Macdonell Collegiate staff and students interact and work within the building and in the community, mindful of the importance of respecting the community and of nurturing a sense of belonging.
-As students experience a myriad of programs, courses, community events, activities and clubs at Collège Miles Macdonell Collegiate, they will also learn about themselves and develop the characteristics of Buckeyes.
+As students experience a multitude of programs, courses, community events, activities and clubs at Collège Miles Macdonell Collegiate, they will also learn about themselves and develop the characteristics of Buckeyes.
 At Collège Miles Macdonell Collegiate, Buckeyes dare to be...

-- B BOLD: We are confident.
+B - BOLD: We are confident.

-- U UNITED: We are connected.
+U - UNITED: We are connected.

-- C CREATIVE: We are imaginative.
+C - CREATIVE: We are imaginative.

-- K KNOWLEDGEABLE: We are curious.
+K - KNOWLEDGEABLE: We are curious.

-- E EMPOWERED: We are responsible.
+E - EMPOWERED: We are responsible.

-- Y YOURSELF: We are unique.
+Y - YOURSELF: We are unique.

-- E ENTHUSIASTIC: We are positive.
+E - ENTHUSIASTIC: We are positive.

-- S SELFLESS: We are caring.